Chapter 1 : That Boy is an Idiot

 After a couple more seconds of silence, I couldn’t take it anymore.
 “Can I help you?”
 I asked, crossing my arms across my chest.
 Malfoy glanced up from his study of the ant to frown.

-“This is my house,” He stated, “I should be asking you
+“This is my house,” He stated, “I should be asking you that,”

 Before I could retaliate with a very witty, very original comeback, Lia’s solemn voice rang out from the doorway.
 “Aunt Rosie?
 I’m hungry,” She told me sadly, looking up at me, her big grey eyes open wide and pleading.
 She completely ignored her older brother.